alf2001br/Master_thesis_Andre_Luiz_Florentino_project/README.md

 For the evaluation flow in the Raspberry Pi, an .PY script was created to optimize the performance.
 ***

+ * *16_Experiments_indoor.ipynb*

+Finally, in this notebook we documented the experiments with live prediction indoor:
+* The experiments were performed using the predictive algorithm embedded in the Raspberry Pi.
+* Simultaneously, the ground truth audio and labels were recorded in the notebook using the same type of microphone.
+* The sound source were videos from YouTube, played from a iPhone 11 at maximum SPL, 5 m away from the microphone.
+* The ground truth audio for each class was evaluated and labeled in the software Audacity.

+***

  ### List of scripts .PY

 In order of utilization in the Jupyter notebooks: